kevincennis/AudioStore/README.md

 # AudioStore

+`AudioStore` saves blobs to `IndexedDB` and streams small chunks just-in-time.
+This has the effect of significantly reducing memory usage of audio-intensive applications, because only a few seconds of audio needs to be loaded into memory at a time.

 Launch the demo with `npm start` and visit `http://localhost:8000`.

 ### DB